kayceesrk/cs3100_m25/README.md

 git clone https://github.com/kayceesrk/cs3100_m25
 cd cs3100_m25/lectures
 docker run -it -p 8888:8888 -v "$(pwd)":/lectures kayceesrk/cs3100_iitm:m25
-jupyter notebook --ip=0.0.0.0
+jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root
 ```

-Copy and paste the diplayed URL that starts with `http://127.0.0.1:8888` into
+Copy and paste the displayed URL that starts with `http://127.0.0.1:8888` into
-your browser.
-If you save the changes to the notebook, they are saved locally.
+your browser to access JupyterLab.
+If you save the changes to the notebooks, they are saved locally.
+The environment includes presentation mode (RISE) - look for the presentation button in the toolbar.
 As you go through the course, you will have to do `git pull` in the `cs3100_m25`
 directory to get the latest updates from upstream.